 Online platforms' responses to the infodemic

-- Public Knowledge’s Tracking Report on Digital Platform Responses to Misinformation During the Pandemic
+- Public Knowledge has created a Tracking Report on Digital Platform Responses to Misinformation During the Pandemic

-- Mozilla Foundation on COVID-19 & Twitter: Here’s What’s Being Done to Limit Misinformation
+- Mozilla Foundation has written on COVID-19 & Twitter: Here’s What’s Being Done to Limit Misinformation

 - Dr. Joan Donovan on how social media must flatten the curve of misinformation.